 This form of activity can be sustained for 60 seconds before the stored energy is used up.

-In general, it takes 3 – 5 minutes for the body to restock the cells with adenosine triphosphate or creatine phosphate after this all-out effort.
+After this all-out effort, the body generally takes 3 – 5 minutes to restock the cells with adenosine triphosphate or creatine phosphate.

 Aerobic strength also has the name endurance strength.
-This is the ability to sustain a sub max activity for a long time.
+This sustains a sub max activity for a long time.

-Aerobic strength requires oxygen and is fueled by the processes of aerobic glycolysis, oxidative pathway, and gluconeogenesis.
+Aerobic strength requires oxygen and is fueled by aerobic glycolysis, oxidative pathway, and gluconeogenesis processes.

 Linear and Nonlinear Strength Endurance